DCSaunders/tagged-gender-coref/README.md

 The neutral-augmented sets also include 194 equivalent parallel sentence pairs with neutral entities on the English side, and synthetic gender-neutral placeholder articles and noun inflections in the target language.
 Specifically we define synthetic placeholder articles `<DEF>` and  noun inflections `<W_END>`, as well as a placeholder possessive pronoun for German `<PRP>`.

-We describe three tagging schemes for adaptation, V1, V2 and V3, as well as a baseline approach from our previous paper, which we refer to as S\&B. In each case we provide binary and neutral-augmented sentence sets.
+We describe four tagging schemes for adaptation, V1-4, as well as a baseline approach from our previous paper, which we refer to as S\&B. In each case we provide binary and neutral-augmented sentence sets.
 Brief examples are as follows:

 Name | English source | German target |Spanish target
 --- | --- | --- | ---